5 Reasons Your Face Feels Sticky After Applying Your Skincare RoutineAugust 22, 2022

 You’re Not Giving Your Products Enough Time to Absorb

-If you’re experiencing this, Dr. Hadley King, a NYC-based board-certified dermatologist, suggests waiting five minutes after applying a serum to move on to moisturizer.
+If you’re experiencing this, Dr. Hadley King, a board-certified dermatologist based in New York City, suggests waiting five minutes after applying a serum to move on to moisturizer.
 “The moisturizer is also likely to diminish the sticky feeling,” she says.

 You’re Not Applying Your Products in the Correct Order